pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

     \Array.append  // compile error (how would we reference the mutated collection?)
     ```

-- Method key paths may not reference type methods (i.e. static or class methods) or operators:
+- Method key paths may not reference type methods (i.e. static methods, class methods, initializers) or operators:

     ```swift
     \DispatchQueue.global(qos:)  // No
+    \URL.init(string:)           // Also no
-    \Array.+                     // Also no
+    \Array.+                     // Sorry, no
     ```

     This one deserves a little explanation.
 The expression `DispatchQueue.global(qos:)` _does_ work in Swift today;
     however, it evaluates to a _bound but unapplied_ method of type `(DispatchQoS.QoSClass) -> DispatchQueue`.
 There is
     no way in Swift today to specify an _unbound_ class function reference that means “the class member `global(qos:)`
     of some _arbitrary subclass_ of `DispatchQueue`.”
-Such an unbound would require a caller to first specify which
+Such an unbound method would require a caller to first specify
-    subclass of `DispatchQueue` it wants — remember this is a class method, so subclasses can override it! — and then
+    which subclass of `DispatchQueue` it wants — remember this is a class method, so subclasses can override it! — and
-    specify the QoS parameter; it would have the type `(DispatchQueue.Type) -> (DispatchQoS.QoSClass) -> DispatchQueue`.
+    then specify the QoS parameter; it would have the type `(DispatchQueue.Type) -> (DispatchQoS.QoSClass) ->
+    DispatchQueue`.

     Because the parallel unbound method construct does not exist in Swift today, key paths would not support it either
     (yet) under this proposal.